 I have tried dozens and dozens of freezer meals, so this list might grow over time.
 However, we’ll start out with five of my family’s absolute favorites.

 How to Make Freezer Meals

 You’ll notice that several of these recipes include the same ingredients, such as potatoes or ground beef.
-That’s because buying the same ingredient in bulk can make freezer meals even cheaper!
+That’s because buying the same ingredient in bulk makes freezer meals even cheaper!
 I learned early on that it’s more economical to make five of the same meal that five different meals.

 Using the same ingredients in multiple meals also makes it easier to prep.
-I blanch a lot of potatoes, cut up all the veggies and cook all the meat at once instead of doing it meal-by-meal.
-After everything is prepped, all you have to do is assemble the meals into their containers!
+I blanch a lot of potatoes, cut up all the veggies, and cook all the meat at once, instead of doing it meal-by-meal.
+After everything is prepped, simply assemble the meals into their containers!

 5 Easy Make Ahead Freezer Meals

 These are the Thelin family favorites.
 I’d love to see your favorites in the comments!